 - Door Bell Ring-Checked by default.
 When checked, this allows the device to be used with the doorbell.
-This can be disabled if programming is used; for example, if you want a different sound or lights to come on. - Door Bell Button: - Forking Call-Configures the Door Bell Button on the Door Station to perform a forking call.
-Use this option with T3 series touch screens in the project. - Broadcast Call-Configures the Door Bell Button on the Door Station to perform a broadcast call.
-Use this option with legacy touchscreens in the project. - Programming Only Configures the Door Bell Button on the Door Station to not automatically make an intercom call.
-You can program an announcement or other types of calls in the Programming view when the button is pressed. - Enable Button Backlight-Checked by default.
+This can be disabled if programming is used; for example, if you want a different sound or lights to come on. - Enable Button Backlight-Checked by default.
 When checked, this turns on the button's backlight.
 If you don't want to use the backlight, uncheck this option.
 Tip: This option can be used in programming to turn on the backlight at night.